rbrecheisen/DesktopAppTemplate/README.md

 - DataPlugin
   ----------
-  Wraps certain types of data, e.g., DICOM images, CT scans, CSV files, etc.
+  Wraps certain types of data, e.g., DICOM images, CT scans, CSV files, etc. It contains methods for accessing the data.
+For example, with CSV data you can get the header and rows, as well as individual row items.

 - LoaderPlugin
   ------------
   Loads certain types of data, e.g., DICOM images, CT scans, CSV files, etc.

 - ProcessorPlugin
   ---------------
   Processes certain types of data, e.g., anonyize DICOM images

 - ViewPlugin
   ----------
   Views certain things

 All plugins, except data plugins, are associated with a view plugin that allows the user to set their configuration before running them.
 So the CsvLoaderPlugin requires a view plugin for specifying the CSV file path.
+Once the CSV data is loaded, it should be displayed as a table.
+That would be a TableView, not a plugin because it's a general purpose object that can be reused everywhere.
+So is there a difference between View and ViewPlugin objects?
+Why not make TableView a plugin as well?
+This would keep it consistent with the rest.
+The table view plugin will always be available in the basic installation.

 ## User scenarios